Limenius/liform-react/src/js/Content/Options/Default.md

-The option `default` will used as a placeholder.
+The option `default` will be used as a placeholder.